benshimonz/V1/README.md

 When it doesn't matter which is the case - _any person whose name is Brandon and doesn't own a white horse_ is a valid assignment to the pattern - the **no-existence language element (depicted with a pink 'X' box)** can be used.

-An assignment matches the pattern only if:
+An assignment matches the pattern _only if_:

 * It matches a pattern composed only of the left component (there is an assignment to _a person whose first name is Brandon_)
 * It has no superset that matches a pattern composed of the left component chained to the right component (There is no assignment to _a person whose first name is Brandon and own's a white horse)_

 An 'X' may not be used directly before a relationship or a path with an aggregation (aggregations are explained later on)

-In certain cases, we need an assignment to match the pattern only if:
+In certain cases, we need an assignment to match the pattern _only if_:

 * It matches a pattern composed only of the left component (there is an assignment to _a person whose first name is Brandon_)
 * It has no superset that matches a pattern composed of the left component chained to the right component (There is no assignment to _a person whose first name is Brandon and own's a white horse)_